ClickCease

 A key feature of conversational AI is its ability to recognize language patterns, which gives people the experience of interacting with machines that appear to understand human language.
 This all happens within a specific context, in real-time.
 AIs can even interpret the subtleties and nuances of human speech or text, responding in the same way your family member, friend, or live sales rep might.

-Businesses across virtually all industries are harnessing the power of AI to deliver superior customer experiences, automate processes, and drive operational efficiencies.
+Businesses across virtually all industries are harnessing the power of conversational AI to deliver superior customer experiences, automate processes, and drive operational efficiencies.
 In the healthcare sector, AI sets up appointments, provides medication reminders, and answers patient queries round-the-clock.
-In the banking industry, AI chatbots help with transactions, queries, and even provides financial advice.
+In the banking industry, AI-powered chatbots help with transactions, queries, and even provide financial advice.
 Even the travel industry leverages conversational AI to assist with ticket bookings, provide personalized recommendations, and offer immediate online support.

 But it’s eCommerce where these conversational AIs are positioned to truly overhaul the customer experience (CX).